monyrattanak-math/monyrattanak-nie/content/home/the-nature-of-mathematics.md

   date_start = "2019-09-03"
   date_end = ""
   description = "One who love math always says that math is beautiful but how beautiful it is?
 We cannot see the beauty of math but we can feel it and different people feel it differently.
 In this talk, I give some reasons why math is beautiful for me."

 +++
-This is a facebook page focusing on pure mathematics created especially for Cambodain students who love math.
-The following are some topics I talked on lived videos.